surizom/skilltrack/docs/good-practices.md

 - Isolated and Independent: a unit test should never be influenced by external factors.
 Therefore, dependencies of the tested code should be mocked whenever possible.
 - Repeatable: tests should always be deterministic.
 A test should set up its own data.
 - Self-validating : tests must be fully automated, no manual action should be required to check if they pass.
-- Timely: a test is what specifies the applications' behavior, and as such it should be written before the code (cf. TDD).
+- Timely: a test is what specifies the application's behavior, and as such it should be written before the code (cf. TDD).

 In addition, unit tests should not contain complex scenarios.
 If that's the case, it means that the tested has more than one responsability, and should therefore be split.